albertotonda/albertotonda.github.io/content/publication/grosvenor-2015-invitro/index.md

   to be produced during pepsin hydrolysis is presented.
 Model predictions are compared with experimental data taken from (Grosvenor et al. 2014), which includes a list of 89 monitored peptides arising from pepsin hydrolysis of bovine lactoferrin.
+featured: false
+publication: '*Proceedings of the 3rd International Conference on Food Structures, Digestion & Health*'
 ---